xlordnoro/xlordnoro.github.io/README.md

 April 18, 2022 - Added fancy_hover.css and nyaa_keydown.js to show a nice cat maid cover image on the otome game post.

-April 23, 2022 - Added yuki_keydown.js to show a Christmas cover image on the Kakkou no Linazuke post.
+April 23, 2022 - Added yuki_keydown.js to show a Christmas cover image on the Kakkou no Iinazuke post.